jtdaugherty/brick/docs/guide.rst

 list of any fields which had invalid values can be retrieved with the ``Brick.Forms.invalidFields`` function.

+While each form field type provides a validator function to validate its current user input value, that function is pure.
+As a result it's not suitable for doing validation that requires I/O such as searching a database or making network requests.
+If your application requires that kind of validation, you can use the ``Brick.Forms.setFieldValid`` function to set the validation state of any form field as you see fit.
+The validation state set by that function will be considered by ``allFieldsValid`` and ``invalidFields``.
+See ``FormDemo.hs`` for an example of this API.

 Note that if mouse events are enabled in your application (see `Mouse Support`_), all built-in form fields will respond to mouse interaction.
 Radio buttons and check boxes change selection on mouse clicks and